 - Banif will use your information to provide you with a better customer service and products.

-- Banif may pass on your information to other Banif Group companies or agents, as permitted by law.
+- Banif may pass on your information to other agents or companies in the same group of companies of which Banif forms part, as permitted by law.

 - Banif will not disclose your information to any external organisation or person unless it has your written consent or have previously informed you or are required by law.